enderNakamoto/bit_shield/README.md

 ![alt text](images/cover.png)

-# Risk Relay
+# Bit Shield

 ## Architecture Overview
-The architecture of this project is designed to facilitate the creation and management of risk markets, where users can Underwrite (Invest in Insurance/Provide Liquidity) or Hedge against various types of risks.
+The architecture of this project is designed to facilitate the creation and management of risk markets, where users can Underwrite (Invest in Insurance/Provide Liquidity) or Hedge against various types of risks using BTC.

 The system consists of four main components: